 Fallout 3 was revolutionary when it was launched in 2008.
 At that time, it presented a scale and scope of the open-world game that the lovers of the game have never experienced.
-The game was a grand post-apocalyptic sandbox and a lot of fans share the opinion that this third installation in the fallout series helped fallout to gain upper hand against The Elder Scrolls which is another open-world license of Bethesda as far as quality is consigned.
+The game was a grand post-apocalyptic sandbox and a lot of fans share the opinion that this third installment in the Fallout series helped fallout to gain upper hand against The Elder Scrolls which is another open-world license of Bethesda game as far as quality is consigned.

 At the time of the initial release, it was almost a perfect product, and for the majority of gamers, they can’t ask for more.
 It features fantastically weird vaults and restricting subway stations that imparted an authentic sense of fear on the viewers.
 The game won many awards as the game of the year which helped to establish the legacy of Fallout.

 Back in 2010 when Fallout: New Vegas was launched, it shacked up the existing state of affairs and fixed some of the things in Fallout 3 that gamers aren’t even aware that they require patching up.
 New Vegas had better NPCs, superior guns, and comes with a better application of the central mechanics of Fallout 3.

 Most enthusiasts of the game title argue about which episode in the series is better.
 While it’s not reputable that Fallout 4 is the weakest episode, coming to the two best games of the series New Vegas and Fallout 3, New Vegas continues to remain superior for the points we have mentioned above and more.

 Want to see how these two episodes of the title compare against each other; follow us as we explore these in detail:

 Main Differences Between Fallout 3 vs New Vegas

 The main differences between Fallout 3 and New Vegas are: